Yel1oww/WinLightOptimizer/README.md

 ## 🔴 IMPORTANT — After Rebooting, Check Your Power Plan

-> **After the script finishes and you restart your PC, open Power Options and make sure the CoreVeeAir's plan is selected.**
+> **After the script finishes and you restart your PC, open Power Options and make sure the WinLO plan is selected.**

 After reboot, go to: **Control Panel → Hardware and Sound → Power Options**

-You should see **CoreVeeAir's** listed.
+You should see **WinLO** listed.
 Click the radio button next to it to make sure it is the active plan.

 **Why this matters:** The power plan is imported and activated during the script run, but on some systems — particularly those with Modern Standby (S0) — Windows reverts to the default Balanced plan after rebooting.
-This has been tested directly: running without the CoreVeeAir's plan selected causes a significant FPS drop.
-On Black Desert Online for example, the difference was **270 FPS (Balanced) vs 320 FPS (CoreVeeAir's)** — a loss of 50 frames just from having the wrong power plan active.
+This has been tested directly: running without the WinLO plan selected causes a significant FPS drop.
+On Black Desert Online for example, the difference was **270 FPS (Balanced) vs 320 FPS (WinLO)** — a loss of 50 frames just from having the wrong power plan active.

-If CoreVeeAir's is not listed at all, re-run the script and run Option 1 again — Step 13 will re-import and re-activate it.
+If WinLO is not listed at all, re-run the script and run Option 1 again — Step 13 will re-import and re-activate it.

 ---